pypa/packaging.python.org/source/documentation.rst

 A well-rounded project should also provide documentation to its users to provide a narrative description of the purpose and use of the package.

+While a simple README file that provides both end user and developer documentation is a good starting point for a new project, as a project matures, it frequently becomes desirable to provide more structured user-facing documentation.

-This section describes the best practices for maintaining and publishing documentation for a typical package.
+This section describes the best practices for maintaining and publishing documentation for a such a package.

 .. contents:: Contents
    :local: